Period-tech: 5 Ways Technology is Changing Women’s Health

-Here’s a fun fact, the ancient Egyptians used wood from the papyrus plant as an early type of tampon.
+Here’s a fun fact, the ancient Egyptians used wood from the papyrus plant as an early type of tampon, but does this count as period-tech?
 Even Cleopatra had a period!
 In a lot of ways the ancient Egyptians were ahead of their time in the understanding of women’s health, they even thought menstrual blood had some medicinal properties such as curing leprosy (I said they were ahead of their time not necessarily scientifically accurate).

 In fact 2017 unveiled the first ever sanitary product advertisement featuring red ‘blood’, in a move to normalise periods and the products surrounding them.
 With this cultural shift of opinion comes increased knowledge, understanding, and the birth of a new technology sector: ‘Femtech’.